Frowtchie/League-Stats/README.md

 python -m stats_visualization.league frowtch blue 5 --log-level DEBUG --no-cache
 ```

 **Note**: The script now uses Riot ID (IGN + tag line) instead of predefined player names.
 This allows fetching data for any player without needing to configure PUUIDs in advance.
+The CLI fetcher runs in async mode by default (faster), with an optional `--sync` flag to force synchronous fetching.
+Async mode requires the `httpx` package.
+If `httpx` isn’t installed, the CLI prints a notice and transparently falls back to the synchronous path.

 ### Generate Personal Performance & Other Visualizations